mmikeww/AHK-v2-script-converter/README.md

 2. Comments may be added to the output \[prefixed with `; V1toV2: `\], which provide info to assist with debugging.
 3. [This](https://github.com/mmikeww/AHK-v2-script-converter/discussions/325) page provides a list of common conversion issues and potential fixes.
 4. [Issues](https://github.com/mmikeww/AHK-v2-script-converter/issues) reported by others may provide potential fixes.
-5. If your issue is not found in step 4, feel free to [create a new one](https://github.com/mmikeww/AHK-v2-script-converter/issues/new/choose)
+5. If your issue is not found in the last step, feel free to [create a new one](https://github.com/mmikeww/AHK-v2-script-converter/issues/new/choose)
 6. Finally, ask for help!
 On the [discussions page](https://github.com/mmikeww/AHK-v2-script-converter/discussions/categories/q-a-conversion-help) or at [AHK forums](https://www.autohotkey.com/boards/viewforum.php?f=82)

 ## Note